 Timetable / Hours

 The course is full-time, which means approximately 20 hours of contact time with lecturers per week in semesters one and two.
-It is an intensive programme: students should not expect to have time for substantial outside commitments.
+It is an intensive programme, but time is set aside so that students can carry out course work and projects as well as the work placement.
 However, it is useful for students to begin to make contacts and pursue professional journalistic work during the duration of the programme, and to this end there is likely to be one day each week that is free of lectures and other academic commitments.

 Graduates of this course are eligible for the award of Master of Arts in Journalism or Master of Arts in Journalism (International) from the Dublin Institute of Technology.